-An exciting, vibrant metropolis made for food lovers and night owls
+An exciting metropolis made for food lovers and night owls

-Ho Chi Minh City, still known to many by its old name, Saigon, changed in 1976, pulsates with energy unlike any other city in Vietnam.
-It’s a fast-growing, business-driven place.
-As hectic as it is, people here certainly know how to relax, usually over iced coffee or cocktails.
-In District 1, skyscrapers tower above old French museums while swarms of motorbikes hum down the streets.
-Ho Chi Minh's buzzy rush is exciting, and infectious.
+Ho Chi Minh City, still known to some by its former name Saigon, pulsates with energy unlike any other city in Vietnam.
+Skyscrapers tower above old French museums while swarms of motorbikes hum down the streets.
+The city’s buzzy rush is exciting and infectious.

-From gourmet restaurants to fast food outlets and the humble carts at Ben Thanh Market, the city’s dining options are as thrilling as its nightlife.
+From gourmet restaurants to fast food outlets and the humble carts at Ben Thanh Market, the city’s dining options are as exciting as its nightlife.
 Once the sun sets and the neon lights come on, Ho Chi Minh City serves up everything you could demand from a night on the town, from no-frills beer joints to swanky cocktail bars and thumping clubs.
-With so many to choose from, you might find yourself collapsing into bed just in time for sunrise.
-You won't find this kind of after-dark action elsewhere in Vietnam, so make the most of it while you can.
+You won't find this kind of after-dark action elsewhere in Vietnam, so dive in.

 Discover more about Ho Chi Minh City

-A local’s guide to Ho Chi Minh City
+Everything you need to know before visiting Ho Chi Minh City

-Ho Chi Minh City is a coffee-lover's paradise
+Ho Chi Minh City on a budget: best things to do

 Ho Chi Minh City's best bargains revealed